carboncopyrefi/carbon-copy-site/content/guides/web3-grant-fundraising-guide-ngo.md

 </li>

 <li>You’ll fill in the copied wallet address for all networks <i>except Solana</i>.
-When you select a particular network, paste the address and tap “Add ADDRESS”.
+When you select a particular network, paste the address and tap "Add ADDRESS".

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - setting up your project - 10.png"}
 ::

 </li>

-<li>Toggle the “Enable Recurring Donations” button on.
+<li>Toggle the "Enable Recurring Donations" button on.

 ::Slideover{imgUrl="/images/web3-fundraising-guide/Step 3 - setting up your project - 11.png"}
 ::